Champaign Nursing Home Sexual Abuse Lawyer

 Complications can also arise when family members, such as a spouse, wish to continue a sexual relationship with their partner who is no longer mentally capable of giving consent.
 As the caregivers for their residents, it is the responsibility of the nursing home to ensure that these violations are not allowed to pass.

 The nursing home may also have a legal responsibility to intervene or notify the authorities when these instances occur.
 Unfortunately, they often feel hesitant to do so if a marital relationship exists.
+These situations are often complicated and uncomfortable to address.
+It is important to make sure that the nursing home resident and their legal rights are protected.
+No one deserves to be taken advantage of, especially by someone they trust.

 Responsibilities of the Nursing Home